eesyuen09/tp/docs/DeveloperGuide.md

 - Student ID not found
 - Invalid Student ID format
 - ClassTag does not exist
-- ClassTag not assigned to the student
+- ClassTag not assigned to the student and no existing attendance record for that student, date, and class
 - Date in the future
 - Date before student's enrolment month
 - Invalid date format (e.g., 30th February, non-existent dates)